AlphaTechnolog/nixmoment/.github/README.md

 Here's my effort to keep myself on nixos while having a comfy workstation.

-The objectives of this config is to get myself in an environment that contains all the software i need and that installs all the bloatware i need in a declarative way.
+The objectives of this config is to get myself in an environment that contains all the bloatware i need, installed and managed in a declarative way.

 ## Installation

-This config comes with some special file such as `<root>/config.nix` which specifies a little bit of ~~tracking~~ information about you, such as your username, your ofc secure password, etc.
+This config comes with a special file, config.nix, located at `<root>/config.nix` which specifies a little bit of ~~tracking~~ information about you, such as your username, your ofc secure password, etc. These are used to be able to primarily, change the username without dying in the attempt, thing is that it doesn't only works for the username but also works for the hostname, timezone, and some little specific values about each user.

-so keep an eye of it if you want, the defaults should work, but will setup my username.
+so keep an eye on it, the defaults should work, but will setup my username, hostname, etc.

 ### Formatting the disks

-you can use xfs if you want, it's my fav so imma put instructions here, but it shouldn't matter if you use btrfs or whatever else.
+You can use xfs if you want, it's my fav so imma put instructions here, but it shouldn't matter if you use btrfs or whatever else.

 ```sh
 mkfs.xfs -f /dev/sda2 -L NIXOSROOT